|

 It is incomprehensible

-It is worthy of wonder
+worthy of wonder

-“The will is not free-it is a phenomenon bound by cause and effect- but there is something behind the will which is free.” -Swami Vivekananda
+“The will is not free-it is a phenomenon bound by cause and effect-

-(picture of nadi leaf)
+Above: (picture of a nadi leaf)

 For more articles about the Nadi on the web: